cdsap/Talaiot/README.md

 | publishBuildMetrics  | Publish build metrics of the publisher, true by default                           |
 | publishTaskMetrics   | Publish tasks metrics of the publisher, true by default                           |

-Included in: `com.cdsap.talaiot` and `com.cdsap.talaiot.plugin.pushgateway` plugins.
+Included in: `io.github.cdsap.talaiot` and `io.github.cdsap.talaiot.plugin.pushgateway` plugins.

 #### JsonPublisher
 Talaiot will Publish the results of the build with a json format .